-I deliver comprehensive and enthusiastic web content management and strategy.
 I specialize in requirements analysis, project design, process optimization, web standards/accessibility, scalability, user experience, responsive design and implementation.

 Content Management Lead supporting Consumer Financial Protection Bureau